Muyiyunzi/ML-pyCV-Notes/README.md

 2020/6/19 Uploaded Week 2 Notes and images (iamge/W2/) and some other packages (sift.exe & vl.dll for SIFT)

 2020/6/30 Rearrange folders and files, and uploaded week 3 notes and slides.
+Still don't know how to delete a folder...it seems that using git instructions would be easier, so leave it be for a while:)